 One man died today trying to help another man with his flooded car.
 Two people died in other flooded parts of Italy through the course of the last few days as well.

 I went to see Steph -- so Rome shouldn't collapse.
 On my way back from visiting with Steph I looked out to the bridge to see if the remains of the boat house were still there...
-No the boat house was no longer there...but something now much bigger was two arches over--A ship, turned sideways attached to its dock.
+No the boat house was no longer there...but something now much bigger was two arches over--A ship, turned sideways att

 The rain has slowed, and we haven't been evacuated (hopefully if we are--it is to the airport)...and now all we can do is wait--and watch as arches now shaped like mouths begin eating more structures and river debri...